Leon-Plickat/LavaLauncher/README.md

 do in your shell into a button.

 LavaLauncher is opinionated, yet remains configurable.
 The configuration syntax is documented in the man page.
+Modifying the configuration file will cause LavaLauncher to automatically reload.

 LavaLauncher has been successfully tested with [sway](https://github.com/swaywm/sway) and [wayfire](https://github.com/WayfireWM/wayfire).